Nagarajant37/EC2-instences-in--terraform/README.md

 # EC2-instences-in--terraform
-virtual networks and subnets to the resource group together with a virtual machine infrastructure has been deployed verify the VM logins To deploy many virtual machines with the same configuration
+virtual networks and subnets to the resource group together with a virtual machine infrastructure has been deployed verify the VM logins.
+To deploy many virtual machines with the same configuration

 # creating EC2 instance with terraform
      commands to deploy the EC2 instance: